Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Introduction

 How does environment heterogeneity across demes impact mutant fixation in spatially structured populations?
-In evolutionary graph theory models with one individual per node, graphs with nodes falling in two categories, corresponding to two environments, have been considered~\cite{maciejewski_environmental_2014, kamran_environmental_2019, kaveh_themoran_2020, brendborg_fixation_2022, svoboda_coexistence_2023, nemati_counterintuitive_2023}, mainly focusing on the optimal repartition of these two types of nodes to foster mutant fixation~\cite{kaveh_themoran_2020, brendborg_fixation_2022, nemati_counterintuitive_2023} and on their impact on evolutionary timescales~\cite{maciejewski_environmental_2014, svoboda_coexistence_2023}.
-Here, we consider a more general model with demes on nodes on the graph, where mutant fitness advantage can be different in each deme.
-We shed light on the impact of environment heterogeneity on mutant fixation in spatially structured populations, by comparing heterogeneous and homogeneous environments.
+In population genetics, environment heterogeneity has been studied in continuous spatially extended populations, but in the context of species range limits and local adaptation rather than mutant fixation in the whole population~\cite{haldane_relation_1956,slatkin_gene_1973,kirkpatrick_evolution_1997,lenormand_gene_2002,kawecki_conceptual_2004,polechova_limits_2015,kottler_draining_2021}.
+Importantly, these studies typically consider antagonistic effects of selection across space, while here, our main focus is on mutants that are beneficial throughout the structure, with the strength of their beneficial effect varying across demes.
+In evolutionary graph theory models with one individual per node, graphs with nodes falling into two environment types have been considered~\cite{maciejewski_environmental_2014, kamran_environmental_2019, kaveh_themoran_2020, brendborg_fixation_2022, svoboda_coexistence_2023, nemati_counterintuitive_2023}, mainly focusing on the optimal repartition of these two types of nodes to foster mutant fixation~\cite{kaveh_themoran_2020, brendborg_fixation_2022, nemati_counterintuitive_2023} and on their impact on evolutionary timescales~\cite{maciejewski_environmental_2014, svoboda_coexistence_2023}.
+Here, we consider a more general model with demes on nodes of the graph, where mutant fitness advantage can be different in each deme.
+We investigate how environment heterogeneity affects mutant fixation in deme-structured populations on graphs, comparing heterogeneous and homogeneous environments.